Language attrition: Motivation

 Motivation could be defined as the willingness and desire to learn a second language, or, in the case of attrition, the incentive to maintain a language.
 Motivation can be split into four categories, but it is often simply split into two distinct forms: the instrumental and the integrative.
 Instrumental motivation, in the case of attrition, is the desire to maintain a language in order to complete a specific goal, i.e. maintaining a language to maintain a job.
 Integrative motivation, however, is motivation that comes from a desire to fit in or maintain one's cultural ties.
 These inferences can be drawn, as strategies for knowledge maintenance will, by definition, precisely oppose actions that lead to forgetting.

 There are differences in attrition related to motivation depending on the type at hand.
 Instrumental motivation is often less potent than integrative motivation, but, given sufficient incentives, it can be equally as powerful.
 A 1972 study by Gardner and Lambert emphasized the importance of integrative motivation in particular in regards to factors relating to language acquisition, and, by extension, language attrition.

+Attrition in the brain

+A study published in 2021 examines what language attrition looks like neurologically by studying EEGs (electroencephalograms) of students learning a foreign language.
+The study involved 26 out of 30 initial participants who were native Dutch (L1) speakers who had little to no prior knowledge of Italian (L3), and proficiency in English (L2) as their second language.
+The experiment involved all participants learning 70 non-cognate Italian words over two days, with no EEG taken.
+On the third day, an EEG was recorded for the entire session while participants attempted to retrieve half of their learned Italian words in English, and then took a recall test twice on all 70 learned Italian words.
+Incorrectness, partial correctness, and total correctness was used as a scoring guideline for these tests.
+This experiment tested attrition of the participants' L3 compared to their L2.

+When analyzing the EEGs of the participants, the experimenters observed an enhanced early anterior negative deflection (N2), a peak on the EEG often observed during language switching, for items that took longer to recall in Italian.
+These are interpreted to represent interfering responses, possibly a result of interference between English and Italian.
+Another peak, the late positive component (LPC), which is often interpreted as an indicator of interference, was reduced for interfered items compared to non-interfered items.
+Lastly, theta bands on an EEG, which have previously been associated with semantic interference and active retrieval efforts, showed up more prominently when participants were asked to recognize words that they had retrieved both in English and Italian.
+While these must be further studied, these results give clues to what is occurring synaptically in the brain during language interference, and how that impacts attrition of a foreign language.